EndPointCorp/end-point-blog/2010/12/16/spree-extension-upgrade-rails-3.html.md

 +end
 ```

-### Adoption of "Decorator" naming convention
+#### Adoption of “Decorator” naming convention

 A common behavior in Spree extensions is to override or extend core controllers and models.
-With the upgrade, Spree adopts the "decorator" naming convention:
+With the upgrade, Spree adopts the “decorator” naming convention:

 ```ruby
 Dir.glob(File.join(File.dirname(__FILE__), "../app/**/*_decorator*.rb")) do |c|